 Usage is calculated by reading the meter every month

-- Present Reading – Previous Reading = That month’s kWh usage
+- Present Reading – Previous Reading = The number of Kilowatt-Hours

 - kWh Usage x kWh rate = Energy Charge (in $)

 - kWh Usage x Energy Cost Adjustment = ECA Charge (in $)

 - kWh Usage x Debt Cost Adjustment = DCA Charge (in $)